Role

 Not enough customization

-Weren't leveraging AI to for smart suggestions, etc.
+Wasn't leveraging AI for smart suggestions, etc.

 Static, not much functionality besides just posting